HadroTOPS: A Monte Carlo Event Generator For Hadron Production In Two-Photon Scattering In Electron Positron Collisions: Two-Photon cross sections and Responses

 The default functional forms for $f(W)$, $h_T$ and $h_L$ are given below.
-When both are set to unity, the generated can be directly used in partial-wave analysis frameworks such as AmpTools \cite{Shepherd2023-pz} or Pawian \cite{Fritsch2022-ii}, without explicitly incorporating the two-photon luminosity functions into the amplitudes.
+When both are set to unity, the generated {events} can be directly used in PWA frameworks such as AmpTools \cite{Shepherd2023-pz} or Pawian \cite{Fritsch2022-ii}, without explicitly incorporating the two-photon luminosity functions into the amplitudes.